-Argentina relished an extensive and colorful history with wine, dating back to the days of European exploration in the 16th century.
-Over the centuries, winemakers in Argentina have developed their own unique traditions, culture, and style.
+Argentina has an extensive and colorful history with wine, dating back to the days of European exploration in the 16th century.
+Over the centuries, Argentina’s winemakers have developed their unique traditions, culture, and style.
 How did Argentinian1 wine come to be?
 What makes it so unique?
 And how has it evolved since the times of European explorations?
 This brief guide will take you through Argentinian wine history and explore how it has changed.

 Understand the Wine Culture

-In 1556, Father Cedrón was reported to have found the significant cuttings in Argentina by shipping cuttings from Chile’s Central Valley to San Juan and Mendoza.
-Despite the early plantings being tiny, by the end of the 16th century, grape vineyards had been established across Argentina, from east to west and north to south, where the Spanish had landed and settled.
+In 1556, Father Cedrón was reported to have spread grapevines in Argentina by shipping cuttings from Chile’s Central Valley to San Juan and Mendoza.
+Despite the early plantings being tiny, vineyards had been established across Argentina by the end of the 16th century, from east to west and north to south, where the Spanish had landed and settled.

-During the first two centuries of grape development, winemakers were lured to the Cuyo region due to its immense height and the suitable semi-dry environmental conditions with an overflow of water supplies – an appropriate set of factors for developing vineyards.
-Mendoza has 120 grape farms, according to a 1739 survey.
+During the first two centuries of grape development, winemakers were lured to the Cuyo region due to its altitude and the suitable semi-dry environmental conditions with an overflow of water supplies – an appropriate set of factors for developing vineyards.
+According to a 1739 survey, Mendoza had 120 grape farms at the time.

 Wine History: Colonial Period

-During the Colonial Period, most of the cuttings were brought in by Jesuit professors from the Canary Islands in Spain.
+Did you know?
+During the Colonial Period, Jesuit professors brought most of the cuttings from the Canary Islands in Spain.
 These early mainland cultivars were quickly crossed with native varieties, resulting in the vast Criolla family of grapes.

 During 20th Century

-In the 19th century and the 20th century, a group of European newcomers stimulated the winemaking boom in Argentina.
-Phylloxera, which destroyed most grape fields across Europe in the second half of the 19th century, and the political unrest surrounding the outbreak of WW1, were significant motivating factors for European migrants to seek their fortunes in the New World.
-Most of these employees migrated from the wine-producing nations (most notably Spain, Italy, and France), and they utilized their winemaking skills to help the Argentinian wine industry grow.
-Moreover, they brought in new technology and repairing setup for the winemaking machinery.
+In the 19th century and 20th centuries, a wave of European immigrants helped create the winemaking boom in Argentina.
+Phylloxera, which destroyed tons of vineyards across Europe in the second half of the 19th century, plus the political unrest surrounding the outbreak of WWI, pushed many Europeans to immigrate.
+Most of these immigrants came from wine-producing nations (most notably Spain, Italy, and France), and they utilized their winemaking skills to help the Argentinian wine industry grow.
+Moreover, they brought new technology to the winemaking industry.